Michael Badgley: Indianapolis Colts (first stint)

 After not being selected in the 2018 NFL draft, Badgley signed with the Indianapolis Colts as an undrafted free agent.
 Badgley worked with kicker Adam Vinatieri during the pre-season with the Colts.
 Vinatieri said "He's a good kid, and he's a really good kicker as well, He's got a nice leg and he's doing a good job picking my brain.
 We joke around that he's always kind of in my back pocket all the time, and rightfully so."
-The Colts ended up releasing Badgley before the start of the regular season in favor of Adam Vinatieri, but not before he had connected on all 5 of his field goal attempts in the preseason, with a long of 51 yards.
+The Colts ended up releasing Badgley before the start of the regular season in favor of Adam Vinatieri, but not before he had connected on all five of his field goal attempts in the preseason, with a long of 51 yards.
 On September 1, 2018, Badgley was waived by the Colts as part of the final roster cuts.

 Los Angeles Chargers

 Badgley was signed by the Los Angeles Chargers on October 11, 2018.
 In Week 6, he made his NFL debut against the Cleveland Browns.
 In the 38–14 victory, he converted all five extra point attempts and his one field goal attempt.
 In the next game, a 20–19 victory over the Tennessee Titans, he converted two field goal attempts and two extra point attempts.
 In Week 13, against the Pittsburgh Steelers on Sunday Night Football, Badgley missed a 52-yard try on the game's first possession.
 He rebounded from it to hit both his extra point tries, and then, after missing one attempt and having one blocked—both negated by defensive offside penalties—he hit the game-winner from 29 yards out to give the Chargers a 33–30 win.
 The following week against Cincinnati, Badgley hit four field goals from 59, 31, 32, and 46 yards during a 26–21 win.
 The 59-yarder set a Chargers franchise record for longest field goal.
 He was named AFC Special Teams Player of the Week for his performance.
-During the 2018 AFC Wildcard matchup against the Baltimore Ravens, Badgley went 4/4 from field goal range in the first half, becoming only the third kicker to do so.
+During the 2018 AFC Wildcard matchup against the Baltimore Ravens, Badgley went four-for-four from field goal range in the first half, becoming only the third kicker to do so.
 The Chargers went on to beat the Ravens with a final score of 23–17, he rewrote the record books with the most field goals (five) and points (15) in a postseason game in Chargers history.
 Badgley was the league's top special teams rookie for the 2018 season.

 At the completion of the 2020 season, his first complete season, and third season overall with the Chargers, Badgley became the 19th leading scorer in team history with a total of 238 points scored in regular season games played for the Chargers.

 Badgley was waived by the Chargers on August 31, 2021.

 Tennessee Titans (first stint)

 On September 10, 2021, Badgley was signed to the Titans' practice squad.
-On September 13, 2021, Badgley was waived.
+On September 13, Badgley was waived by the Titans.